-Figure 30: Recommended through site links.
+Figure 30: Through site links considered by the LPP report

 Apartment mix

 The proposed delivery of 25 x 1-bed units, 97 x 2-bed units and 40 x 3-bed units (162 apartments) is not consistent with Clause 6.11 of the Canada Bay Local Environmental Plan 2013 that requires at least 20% of the dwellings to be studio or 1-bedroom and at least 20% of the dwellings to be 3 bedrooms.
 Future development will be required to adhere to this requirement.
 It is also recommended that apartments that will be delivered as affordable housing also satisfy the dwelling mix required by the LEP.